luyadev/luya.io/docs/guide/ngrest/plugin-checkboxrelation.md

 ## Active query relation

-The `luya\admin\ngrest\plugins\CheckboxRelationActiveQuery` plugin is the recommend way to work with via/junction tables or in other words, make a checkbox relation based on an active query relation definition inside your model:
+The <class name="luya\admin\ngrest\plugins\CheckboxRelationActiveQuery" /> plugin is the recommend way to work with via/junction tables or in other words, make a checkbox relation based on an active query relation definition inside your model:

 ```php
 class User extends \luya\admin\ngrest\base\NgRestModel